-Auto-induction in PASM-5052 medium will produce target proteins essentially fully labeled with Se-Met when expressed in either the methionine auxotroph B834(DE3) or the prototroph BL21(DE3).
+Auto-induction in PASM-5052 medium will produce target proteins essentially fully labeled with Se-Met when expressed in either the methionine auxotroph B834(DE3) or the prototroph BL21 (DE3).
 The presence of Se-Met reduces the growth rate of the two strains comparably, presumably because both strains incorporate Se-Met into their proteins in place of methionine (but possibly due to other toxic effects as well).
 Enzymes of the methionine synthesizing pathway are apparently repressed by the presence of Se-Met in the medium, as they would be by methionine, preventing endogenous production of methionine.

 The small amount of methionine present in PASM-5052 medium allows significantly faster growth in the presence of Se-Met, and the concentration of Se-Met is sufficient to support the growth of the methionine-requiring B834 to saturation (in the absence of vitamin B12).
-The presence of vitamin B12 in PASM-5052 medium significantly increases the yield of target protein and largely prevents the appearance of a brown-orange color that can appear in cells upon continued incubation at saturation in the presence of a slight excess of a) providing a culture medium selected from the group consisting of ZYP-5052, PA-5052, P-5052, PASM-5052, MAS-15052, MS-15052, ZYM-15052 and comb) inoculating said culture medium with an inoculum of a said bacterial cells; and binations thereof;
+The presence of vitamin B12 in PASM-5052 medium significantly increases the yield of target protein and largely prevents the appearance of a brown-orange color that can appear in cells upon continued incubation at saturation in the presence of a slight excess of Se-Met.

-Se-Met.
 Vitamin B12 is known to activate an enzyme (the product of metH) that methylates homocysteine to produce methionine.
-Perhaps a significant fraction of Se-Met is converted to Se-homocysteine during growth or induction in this medium, and the B12-dependent methylase stimulates pro- 5 duction of target protein by regenerating Se-Met.
+Perhaps a significant fraction of Se-Met is converted to Se-homocysteine during growth or induction in this medium, and the B12-dependent methylase stimulates production of target protein by regenerating Se-Met.